lorth001/data-structures-in-c/README.md

 # Data Structures in C

-A collection of programs I built to practice my conceptual knowledge of data structures (DS).
-Each program focuses on a particular, well-known DS and implements it from scratch in the C language.
+A collection of programs that implement common, well-known data structure in the classic C language.

 ## Why C?

 For several reasons.

-1. It's not already prepackaged with a lot of data structures
+1. It's not prepackaged with a lot of data structures
 2. It requires memory management
 3. I wanted to live dangerously